-- The guide star must be brighter than $V = 13^m$ .
-Note however that the tip-tilt correction drops significantly in K with guide star fainter than 11th magnitude and that by Coudé guiding on a star of $V = 13^m$ , the K-band limit for the SC object drops by 1 magnitude. - The guide star should be within a radius of <15" from the science target, implementing the limits for fringe-tracking at the VLTI.
-The effective adaptive optics correction drops with distance from the science target, so it is recommended that the user chooses a guide star as close as possible.
-A rule of thumb is that the magnitude limit of GRAVITY is brighter by 1 magnitude for every 15" from the science object. - It is requested that the faintest (if variable) V magnitude of the guide star is given in the keyword COU.GS.MAG.
+- The guide star must be brighter than $R = 15^m$.
+Note however that the tip-tilt correction drops significantly in K for a guide star fainter than 11th magnitude.
+E.g. when Coudé guiding on a star of $R = 13^m$, the K-band limit for fringe-tracking drops by about 1 magnitude. - The guide star should be within a radius of < 15" from the science target in order to guarantee a good AO correction: the effective adaptive optics correction drops with distance from the science target, so it is recommended that the user chooses a guide star as close as possible.
+A rule of thumb is that the magnitude limit of GRAVITY is brighter by 1 magnitude for every 15" from the science object. - It is requested that the faintest (if variable) R magnitude of the guide star is given in the keyword COU.GS.MAG.